-How to Protect Your Dog in Snow & Ice
+How to Protect Dogs in the Cold, Snow and Ice

 1. Gradually Acclimate to the Cold

-According to Dr. RuthAnn Lobos, veterinarian and Purina’s Senior Manager of Training, “The key is acclimation.
-If they seem fine and aren’t shivering or trying to get in, it’s perfectly fine for them to stay outside for longer periods as long as they’re building up to it.”
-Start with short sessions outside and slowly increase so they have time to adjust.
+According to Purina’s Chief Veterinary Officer, Dr. Kurt Venator, DVM, PhD, “The key is acclimation.
+If they seem comfortable and aren’t shivering or trying to get back inside, it should be just fine for them to stay outside for a little longer.”
+Start with short sessions outside and slowly increase, so they have time to adjust.

 2. Make Potty Time More Efficient

-Try shoveling a patch of grass for potty time so they have a spot to go right away.
-If there are areas with more protection from snow, ice and wind, encourage your pup to go there instead.
+Try shoveling a patch of grass for potty time, so they have a spot to go right away.
+If there are areas with more protection from snow, ice and wind, encourage them to go there instead.
 Give treats after to reinforce the good behavior and discourage accidents inside.

 3. Keep an Eye Out for Rock Salt & Antifreeze

 For cracked paw pads, use a moisturizer made for cow udders to soothe your dog’s paws.
-After applying, keep him busy with a puzzle feeder or treat so he doesn’t lick it off immediately.
+After applying, keep them busy with a puzzle feeder or treat, so they don’t immediately lick it off.
 To protect your dog’s paws in winter and prevent cracked pads, try putting your dog in booties.
-Otherwise clean his paws every time he comes inside.
+Otherwise, clean their paws every time they come inside.